Tips for a Healthy Life

 Fortunately there are some things we can do to increase our mental and physical health, including:

 - Physical activity.
-This can reduce the likelihood of developing depression and anxiety.
+This can reduce the likelihood of developing depression.

 - Meditation.
 This can reduce psychological stress.